The only country to ever make me jealous was Canada.

 North of Parliament Hill is the ByWard Market neighborhood, admired for its large open-air market of the same name and the stunningly ornate Notre-Dame Cathedral Basilica.
 Separating ByWard and Parliament is the Rideau Canal, which a great place to go kayaking.
 In the winter, the canal freezes over creating the world’s largest ice skating rink.

-Ottawa hosts some very impressive galleries and museums as well.
-The Canadian War Museum, National Gallery of Canada, Canadian Museum of History, and Canadian Museum of Nature are amongst the most visited cultural sites in all of Canada.
+Ottawa hosts some very impressive galleries and museums, including the Canadian War Museum and National Gallery of Canada.
 Art and history buffs could easily spend whole days exploring these voluminous buildings.

 Montreal is infamous for being one of the most energetic and enjoyable cities in the entire world.
 This French transplant of a metropolis is a mecca for the arts, technology, food, drink, and a whole lot more.
 Notably, the nightlife here is on another level as partygoers stay up well past sunrise to revel with one another.

-Because of its strong French roots, Montreal does have a distinctly more European feel.
-French is primary language here and most of the population prefers to speak it.
-The architecture is rich and the vibe is very cosmopolitan as cafes line the streets and quaint little boutiques are appear everywhere.
+Because of its strong French roots, backpacking in Montreal does have a distinctly more European feel.
+French is the primary language here and most of the population prefers to speak it.
+The architecture is rich and the vibe is very cosmopolitan as cafes line the streets and quaint little boutiques are appearing everywhere.

 It would be worthwhile to visit one of Montreal’s many orbiting neighborhoods, like The Plateau, Mile End, Quartier Latin-Le Village, and Rosemont-La Petite-Patrie as all of these are chalked full of interesting things to see.
-Honestly, it’s difficult to go wrong doing anything in Montreal but those who want to dive deeper can refer to this article for more information.
+There’s honestly so many cool things to do in Montreal that you really can’t go wrong here.

 As mentioned before, Montreal likes to have a good time.
 The festivals are endless and there seems to be a bar or club on every street corner.
 The most popular nightlife areas are around Rue Crescent, Boulevard Saint-Laurent, and Rue Saint-Denis; each has their own look and feel.